night sweet / dear morning, found/erasure poems using Dracula by Bram Stoker as a source text,

 Notes

-* The publication in which this poem appeared is out of print or defunct, but the poem (or a revised version of it) can be found in my self-printed Backspace: Collected and Revised Poems, 2012-2017.
+* The publication or issue in which this poem appeared is out of print, unavailable, or defunct, but the poem (or a revised version of it) can be found in my self-printed Backspace: Collected and Revised Poems, 2012-2017.
 Contact me to obtain a copy.

 † This poem/collection was published under the name Timothy Connor Dailey.
 (Dailey is my mother’s surname.
 Valdés is my father’s.
 It’s sort of a long story.)